How to manage return to work after injury

 - Maintain regular contact throughout their recovery

-Obtain medical information
+Obtain medical guidance

 Work with the treating doctor to understand the worker's capacity and restrictions.